Skip to content

 • 6:00 am

-• Jamie Briesemeister Jamie Briesemeister
+• Picture of Jamie Briesemeister Jamie Briesemeister

 Honing Your Craft by Saying ‘No’: Turning Down the Wrong Products, Projects, and Clients Can Help You Focus on Better Opportunities